writing & research excerpts 

 Digital Dysmorphia,But The Glitch is the Stitch.

-Or What Glitch Feminism Means For Trans*selfhood.
+What Glitch Feminism Means For Trans*selVES.

 Continue reading...